 This Psychiatrist and Adviser to Government was one of the five authors of this 2014 Scottish Government report which has been regularly cited by Scottish Government Ministers when giving evidence in the Scottish Parliament:

-Dr Christmas, who has been an adviser to the Scottish Government, stated in April 2017 to a Cross-Party-Group on Mental Health that “depression is under-recognised across all age groups” and that “there is good evidence that long-term antidepressant treatment has a good risk-benefit ratio.”
+This senior adviser to the Scottish Government, stated in April 2017 to a Cross-Party-Group on Mental Health that “depression is under-recognised across all age groups” and that “there is good evidence that long-term antidepressant treatment has a good risk-benefit ratio.”
 I was in attendance at this Cross-Party Meeting and felt that I had to openly question these emphatic statements.
 The reply given by Dr Christmas (a fellow Scottish Psychiatrist who I had briefly met once prior to this meeting) was that “Peter does not accept the evidence that other professionals follow”.
 The Convener of the Cross Party Group, an MSP, appeared to smirk at this.
 Feeling ridiculed I quietly walked out of the meeting before its conclusion.